Ilja Antonov

-Ilja Antonov (born 5 December 1992) is an Estonian professional footballer who plays as a midfielder for the Estonia national team and Levadia.
+Ilja Antonov (born 5 December 1992) is an Estonian professional footballer who plays as a midfielder for Estonian Meistriliiga club Kuressaare.

 Club career

 Puuma

 Antonov came through the Puuma youth system.
 He played for Ararat and Kiviõli Tamme Auto, before making his debut for Puuma's first team in 2010.

 Levadia

 On 8 March 2012, Antonov signed a two-year contract Meistriliiga with Levadia.
 He made his debut in the Meistriliiga on 10 March 2012, in a 0–0 draw against Nõmme Kalju.
 Antonov scored three goals in 33 games as Levadia finished the 2012 season as runners up.
 He won two consecutive Meistriliiga titles in 2013 and 2014.

 SV Horn

 On 29 January 2017, Antonov joined Austrian Erste Liga club SV Horn on a contract until 2019.
 He was released by the club in May 2017, following their relegation in the 2016–17 season.

 Rudar Velenje

 On 14 July 2017, Antonov signed a two-year contract with PrvaLiga club Rudar Velenje.
 He made his debut in the PrvaLiga on 22 July 2017, in a 3–1 home victory over Ankaran Hrvatini.